-Music publishing is about your songs, not your recordings, but it is essential that the people who look after both of these copyrights have a strong relationship and are in constant communication.
+Music publishing is about your songs, not your recordings, but it is essential that the people who look after both of these copyrights have a strong relationship and are in regular communication with one another.

 Let’s have a real life example, shall we?
 Adele’s first three albums are signed to XL Records, so they gave her a bunch of cash to go into a studio and produce some recordings which they then own because they stumped up the money in the first place, but the publishing copyrights of the songs featured on those records have nothing to do XL and are looked after by Universal Publishing (well, Adele’s shares are at least)

 Take the single ‘Someone Like You’ from her second album 21; that rather wonderful ditty was co-written between Adele herself and a gent called Dan Wilson (who used to be in the band Semisonic, remember them?
 Closing Time was a banger, eh?) and is published by a company called Chrysalis.
-Now every time you hear that recording then XL is making money and the publishers/songwriters are making money, but if you hear someone do a cover of that song, say on X Factor, then XL Recordings don’t see a penny and it’s only the songwriters and the publishers who earn from that because on said occasion it’s about the song and not the recording.
+Now every time you hear that recording then XL is making money and the publishers/songwriters are also making money, but if you hear someone do a cover of that song, say on a glitzy Saturday Night talent show or a ropey karaoke performance down your local boozer, then XL Recordings don’t see a penny and it’s only the songwriters and the publishers who earn from that because, on said examples, it’s about the song and not the recording.

 So music publishing is about the creation of copyrights and the protection of intellectual property.

 To stress, this is income for the songwriters.
 It is imperative that if you’re in a band of two/three/four people that you agree from the offset who has written the songs.
-It might be an awkward conversation, but it’s a hell of a lot easier to discuss before you’ve actually generated any money as that’s when people really fall out.
+It might be an awkward conversation, but it’s a hell of a lot easier to discuss before you’ve actually generated any money as when there is cash on the table that’s when people really fall out.